yswa-var/GlowUp-Goals/Docs/HighLevel.md

 Data Flow:

-User logs in via the frontend, authenticated by the FastAPI backend.
+User authentication is handled by the FastAPI backend.
-The frontend sends chat inputs to the backend via REST API (/chat).
+The backend processes chat inputs via REST API (/chat).
 The backend forwards inputs to OpenAI's API, processes responses, and updates the MongoDB database (tasks, moods, logs).
 The backend sends check-in reminders every 30 minutes via WebSocket.
-The frontend updates the UI in real-time (e.g., new messages, task list, streak counter).
 Distraction analysis runs periodically on the backend, querying logs and generating reports.

 3.2 User Interface Mockup